 To have an SDI output option, the only thing you need to do is install Cinegy Encode.
-Those of you familiar with our playout system would immediately recognize Cinegy Air PRO engine, but in this case it is way simpler than that – you only need to set up your inputs and outputs and hit 'On start immediately switch to live' tick box in the "General" tab in the config and it’s ready to go.
+Those of you familiar with our playout system would immediately recognize Cinegy Air PRO engine, but in this case it is way simpler than that – you only need to set up your inputs and outputs and hit "On start immediately switch to live" tick box in the "General" tab in the config and it’s ready to go.

-To achieve the best results, install your Encode engine on your Multiviewer server and configure your Multiviewer to output to Shared RAM device.
+To achieve the best results, install your Encode engine on your Multiviewer server and configure your Multiviewer to output to a Shared RAM device.
 Being on the same machine, Cinegy Encode would just access the signal from RAM with negligible load on your CPU and zero latency.

 New Multiviewer Alerts/Notifications